Tag Archives: Tools

 You can set up RB9 to record repository activity by your staff, contacts, and/or resources.
 (For example, if you do not have RB Connect, you can set it to track staff use only.)
 After setting up RB9 to record repository activity, it will track all file download activities performed by individuals in your selected categories.

-RB9 lists all download activity that matches your criteria by who accessed a file; when they accessed it; which repository the file is in; the file name, type, and description; and when the file was uploaded to the system.
-If someone downloads a file multiple times, each download is listed.
 You can sort the log by one or more columns in ascending or descending order (but when you exit the function, RB9 will revert back to the default order).
 Export the log as an Excel spreadsheet or a CSV (comma-separated values) file to save, print, share, or use in other applications.

 Clients can check their download activity too

 If you set Repository Logging to include contact downloading activity, your contacts can also see their download activity in RB Connect’s Repository.
-Similar to RB9’s Repository Download Log, a Reviewed column will be included in their Repository results grid, and any file they download will record the date and time in that column, so your clients can see at a glance if they have downloaded a file or not.
+Similar to RB9’s Repository Download Log, a Reviewed column will be included in their Repository results grid, and any file they download will record the date and time in that column so your clients can see at a glance if they have downloaded a file or not.

 NOTE: This is an RB9-only function.
 It is not included in RB Lite.